-Philadelphia Fed Business Outlook Survey report for November will be released at 8.30 am ET.
-The consensus is for 7.00, up from 5.6 in the in the previous month.
+On the economic front, the Federal Reserve Bank of Chicago's Fed National Activity Index for September will be published at 8.30 am ET.
+The consensus is for 0.39, down from 0.79 in the prior month.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.